| Teach Yourself SQL in 21 Days, Second Edition

 store in the SYSTEM tablespace is the SYSTEM table, the DBA needs

 to be aware of this situation.
 It's a good thing you ran this query!
+JSMITH should immediately be asked to move his table into another eligible tablespace.
+The DBA_SYNONYMS view provides a list of all synonyms that exist in the database.

 DBA_SYNONYMS gives a list of synonyms for all database users, unlike USER_SYNONYMS,

 which lists only the current user's private synonyms.
+INPUT/OUTPUT:SQL> SELECT SYNONYM_NAME,

 2 SUBSTR(TABLE_OWNER,1,10) TAB_OWNER,